 Oscar Wilde by Napoleon Sarony, 1882

-There is a pleasing symmetry in the idea of the flamboyant Napoleon Sarony photographing Oscar Wilde because they were both specialists in posing—albeit from opposing perspectives.
+There is a pleasing symmetry in the idea of the flamboyant Napoleon Sarony photographing Oscar Wilde because they were both specialists in posing—albeit from opposing ends of the camera.
 So it is not surprising that they also had parallel views about it.

 In an interview towards the end of his life, Sarony described the method of arranging his sitters with an almost Wildean flair when he said that: ‘The art of posing is in not posing.
 The true pose is not a pose, but a natural position.’
 This remark is similar to Lord Henry’s remark in Wilde’s The Picture of Dorian Gray: ‘Being natural is simply a pose, and the most irritating pose I know.’
 Sarony’s artistic version lacks Wilde’s irony, of course.